PRTV Prime Media: Availability

-PRTV Prime Media is seen via BEAM TV's digital terrestrial UHF channel 31 in Mega Manila, Cebu, Zamboanga and Davao, UHF channel 26 in Baguio and Iloilo, UHF channel 36 in Batangas, UHF channel 32 in Naga, UHF channel 33 in Legazpi, UHF channel 43 in Cagayan de Oro and UHF channel 51 in General Santos; it can also seen via Sky Cable Channel 21 in Metro Manila.
+PRTV Prime Media is seen via BEAM TV's digital terrestrial UHF channel 31 in Mega Manila, Cebu, Zamboanga and Davao, UHF channel 26 in Baguio and Iloilo, UHF channel 36 in Batangas, UHF channel 32 in Naga, UHF channel 33 in Legazpi, UHF channel 28 in Tacloban, UHF channel 43 in Cagayan de Oro and UHF channel 51 in General Santos; it can also seen via Sky Cable Channel 21 in Metro Manila.
 As of April 1, 2025, PRTV Prime Media is now available on Cignal channel 31 nationwide (DTH only), following the start of its test broadcast earlier that month.
 The test broadcast phase on Cignal ended on May 20, 2025, and it is now available to both DTH and IPTV subscribers.
+Select programs can also be streamed worldwide through its official YouTube channel.